 Nvidia didn’t immediately use the SLI technology, and it lay dormant until 2004 when the company relaunched it as Scalable Link Interface geared towards use in PCI-e slots rather than the previously used PCI slots.

-Much of the hardware technology has been replaced and updated to suit modern needs, but the underlying concept of utilizing the power of two parallel GPUs remains.
+Much of the hardware technology has been replaced and updated to suit modern preferences, but the underlying concept of utilizing the power of two parallel GPUs remains.

 Specifics and Features